 - Why is the project important for your organization, your community, and/or the state?
 Include information on how and by whom this need was identified.

 - How does this project benefit the artists involved?

 - The project involves and impacts members of the identified community as well as other audiences.

 - There is a demonstrated need for the project.
+Please include information on how and by whom the need for this project was identified.
 Particular consideration will be given to projects and applicants whose needs cannot be met through other means.

 - The project has the potential to promote a broader understanding of traditional arts by presenting them in context and/or with quality interpretive material.
 Emphasis is on traditional arts as living tradition.

 Section Six: Project Management Review Criteria - 20 points

 The application presents a project that is manageable and achievable within the scope of the activities of the applicant organization.

 Project Management Indicators:

 - The project involves personnel with knowledge of folklife documentation and/or traditional arts programming methods